kaz-utashiro/greple/README.md

     greple -e foo -e bar -v yabba -v dabba -v doo greple -e foo -e bar -v 'yabba|dabba|doo'

-If \`+' is placed to positive matching pattern, that pattern is marked as required, and required match count is automatically set to the number of required patterns.
+If `+` is placed to positive matching pattern, that pattern is marked as required, and required match count is automatically set to the number of required patterns.
 So

     greple '+foo bar baz'

-commands implicitly set the option `--need 1`, and consequently print all lines including \`foo'.
+commands implicitly set the option `--need 1`, and consequently print all lines including `foo`.
 In other words, it makes other patterns optional, but they are highlighted if exist.
-If you want to search lines which includes \`foo' and either or both of \`bar' and \`baz', use like this:
+If you want to search lines which includes `foo` and either or both of `bar` and `baz`, use like this:

     greple '+foo bar baz' --need 2
     greple '+foo bar baz' --need +1